Three Things That Lead to the Miraculous in Your Life

-On most Sundays, I share a bit on prayer as a way of life, words that help us open the conversation so we can see, hear, and experience more of God in our daily lives.
-I’d love for you to join the conversation.
+At the beginning of most weeks, I share a short prayer guide, offering words and practices that will help you see, hear, and experience more of God in your daily life.
+I’d love for you to join us.

 I hate spam as much as you do.
 By signing up, I agree to receive emails from Addison Bevere.
 Unsubscribe anytime.